-The EPA worked with the local power company on a lease-purchase arrangement for the 70 solar lighting systems along the site roadways.
+The EPA worked with the local power company on a lease-purchase arrangement for the 70 solar lighting systems along the site roadways and entrances.
 This was one of the largest solar roadway lighting projects in the US at the time.
 The power company was able to take advantage of the 35% tax credit from the State of North Carolina for the solar power equipment which reduced the system cost making it cost-justifiable.

-The roadway to the EPA was lit with solar shoebox lighting systems and includes a mile of photovoltaic powered street lights that light the road from dusk to dawn.
+The roadway to the EPA was lit with solar shoebox lighting systems and includes a mile of photovoltaic-powered street lights that light the road from dusk to dawn.
 Chris Long, the EPA’s Project Manager commented, "We're extremely pleased with the installation.
 We're committed to using cost-effective technologies that reduce our air pollution impact, and this project speaks volumes about our commitment to clean, renewable energy."
 This project also won the IESNA Award and has provided the EPA 10 years of reliability and quality lighting with little maintenance.

 The project was initiated by the EPA's Green Lights program.
-The program helped transform the market for energy efficient electronic fluorescent ballasts concluded a study by Marvin J. Horowitz.
+The program helped transform the market for energy-efficient electronic fluorescent ballasts concluded a study by Marvin J. Horowitz.
 His findings were published in The Energy Journal.
 The Alliance to Save Energy also completed a report called Economic Indicators of Market Transformation: Energy Efficient Lighting and EPA's Green Lights that can be downloaded from the Alliance to Save Energy website.